aws-samples/eks-workshop-v2/website/docs/observability/open-source-metrics/index.md

 This will make the following changes to your lab environment:

-- Install the EKS managed addon for AWS Distro for OpenTelemetry
+- Install the OpenTelemetry operator
 - Create an IAM role for the ADOT collector to access Amazon Managed Prometheus

 You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/observability/oss-metrics/.workshop/terraform).